brennanbrown/WatermelonClub/_support/legal.md

 **This sometimes happens to Palestine solidarity activists.
 DO NOT PANIC.
 You have rights.**

-**If They Contact You:** 1.
-Do Not Talk to Them - Politely decline: "I don't want to speak with you without a lawyer present", get their contact info (card), do not answer questions, even "friendly" small talk.
-2. Contact Legal Support Immediately - [Palestine Legal](https://palestinelegal.org/), [National Lawyers Guild](https://www.nlg.org/), [Center for Constitutional Rights](https://ccrjustice.org/).
-3. Get a Lawyer - Do not meet with law enforcement without lawyer, lawyer will guide you.
-4. Tell Others - Warn your organizing community, they may be targeting multiple people.
+**If They Contact You:**

+1. **Do Not Talk to Them** - Politely decline: "I don't want to speak with you without a lawyer present", get their contact info (card), do not answer questions, even "friendly" small talk
+2. **Contact Legal Support Immediately** - [Palestine Legal](https://palestinelegal.org/), [National Lawyers Guild](https://www.nlg.org/), [Center for Constitutional Rights](https://ccrjustice.org/)
+3. **Get a Lawyer** - Do not meet with law enforcement without lawyer, lawyer will guide you
+4. **Tell Others** - Warn your organizing community, they may be targeting multiple people

 **What to Say:** "I am exercising my right to remain silent", "I want to speak to a lawyer", "I do not consent to any searches". **THEN STOP TALKING.**